 What is an ETVE in Spain?

-An ETVE is a special structure in Spain that allows managing foreign investments with advantages in Spain corporate tax rate.
+An ETVE is a special Spanish corporate structure designed to manage foreign investments with favourable tax treatment under the Spain corporate tax rate.

 What are the advantages of ETVEs for foreign investors?

-ETVEs allow exemptions from tax on dividends and capital gains from foreign stakes, aiding in the Spain corporate tax rate businesses.
+ETVEs offer exemptions from tax on dividends and capital gains from foreign stakes, making them an attractive vehicle for international investors seeking efficient, compliant structures under the Spain corporate tax rate.

 What is the difference between a pure ETVE and a mixed ETVE?

-A pure ETVE holds stakes in other companies but does not itself conduct commercial or operational activities, and is exempt from VAT.
+A pure ETVE holds stakes in foreign companies but does not conduct any commercial or operational activities itself.

 Are ETVEs subject to VAT?